position Quarterbacks Coach

 Hometown Troy, Ala.

-Dennis is in his fifth season on the Ohio State coaching staff.
-He was a graduate assistant coach on offense for the 2016 and 2017 seasons working primarily with the Buckeye receivers, and he worked as an intern in 2015.
-He has been a part of back-to-back Big Ten Conference championship teams at Ohio State and also victories in the 2019 Rose Bowl, the 2018 Cotton Bowl and the 2016 Fiesta Bowl.
+The 2020 season will be Dennis’ sixth on the Ohio State coaching staff.
+He previously worked as a graduate assistant coach on offense for the 2016 and 2017 seasons, working primarily with the Buckeye receivers, and as an intern in 2015.
+He has been a part of three consecutive Big Ten Conference championship teams at Ohio State and also victories in the 2019 Rose Bowl, the 2018 Cotton Bowl and the 2016 Fiesta Bowl.

 A high school team captain while at Charles Henderson High, Dennis was recruited to Georgia Tech as a wide receiver but ultimately ended up doing much more for coach Paul Johnson’s Yellow Jackets.
 He played receiver, played in the defensive secondary and was a key special team’s performer between 2011 and 2014.
 He finished his career by playing in all 54 games for Tech teams that won two ACC Coastal Division titles and played in four bowl games.